 For more information, or to be added to the ExploreAsia email list, please contact Paul Pass at [email protected] or 713.496.9915.

 The Young Leaders’ Institute is a week-long summer program that gives local high school students a deeper understanding of political, economic, environmental, and health issues in Asia and better prepares them for leadership in a globally interdependent world.
 Students will improve their skills in critical thinking, oral presentation, and writing through role-play as advocates, diplomats, and policy advisors.
 Working in research teams alongside mentors, students will develop projected policies and solutions for the challenges facing Asia.

 Camp dates: Monday, July 27 – Friday, July 31

-Topics: Climate challenge, counterterrorism, energy geopolitics, and global health
+Topics: Climate change, counterterrorism, energy geopolitics, and global health

-More details will be available soon and online registration will begin February 2015.
+Applications are now being accepted and the deadline to apply April 8, 2015.
 For more information or to be added to the Young Leaders’ Institute email list, please contact Kelly Kleinkort at [email protected] or 713.496.9939.

 We invite students and teachers in the Houston area to visit Asia Society Texas Center.
 School tours facilitated by Education Department staff provide educationally rich interactive opportunities for students to learn about Asian art, culture, and traditions.